PowerShell/PSReadLine/README.md

 ##Upgrading

+If you are on Windows 10, there is no upgrade available yet.
+When an upgrade is available, these instructions will be updated.

-If you installed with `PSGet` or WMF5, you can run `Update-Module PSReadLine`.
+If you installed with `PSGet` or WMF5, you should exit from all instances of PowerShell that have loaded PSReadline, then run (from cmd.exe, or the Win+R run shortcut) `powershell -noprofile -command "Update-Module PSReadline"`.

-If you've added it to your `$PROFILE`, when you run `Update-Module PSReadLine` you will get the following error
+If you get an error like:

 ```
 Remove-Item : Cannot remove item